-Any country that satisfies the conditions for enlargement can apply to be a candidate.
+Any country that satisfies the conditions can apply to be a candidate.
 The European Commission, at the request of the European Council, assesses the applicant’s ability to meet the conditions of membership.
 If the opinion is positive and the Council agrees a negotiating mandate, discussions are formally opened between the applicant and the EU.

 Currently candidate countries: Montenegro, the Former Yugoslav Republic of Macedonia, Serbia, Turkey and Albania.
 Bosnia and Herzegovina and Kosovo (under UN Security Resolution 1244) have the status of potential candidates.

 Read more about the Enlargement policy of the EU.